photoprism/photoprism-docs/docs/user-guide/index.md

 Step-by-step installation instructions for our self-hosted community edition can be found in [Getting Started](../getting-started/index.md).
 All you need is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community) to run the server.
 It is available for Mac, Linux, and Windows.
-PhotoPrism also runs on [PikaPods](../getting-started/cloud/pikapods.md) or [DigitalOcean](../getting-started/cloud/digitalocean.md), [Raspberry Pi](../getting-started/raspberry-pi.md), [FreeBSD](../getting-started/freebsd.md), and many [NAS devices](../getting-started/nas/synology.md).
+PhotoPrism also runs on [PikaPods](../getting-started/cloud/pikapods.md), [DigitalOcean](../getting-started/cloud/digitalocean.md), [Raspberry Pi](../getting-started/raspberry-pi.md), [FreeBSD](../getting-started/freebsd.md), and many [NAS devices](../getting-started/nas/synology.md).